degreepath/auditor/tests/snapshots/2018-19/major/mathematics.md

 ## Level III
-For this requirement, you must have at least two courses taken with the “math_level_3” attribute.
+For this requirement, you must take at least two courses with the “math_level_3” attribute.

 ## Sequence